-This project has delivered AVR-developed canola germplasm and elite new canola varieties in Australia through three genetic trait pipelines: conventional (non-herbicide-tolerant) canola varieties; triazine-tolerant canola varieties; and imidazolinone-tolerant canola varieties.
+This project has delivered AVR-developed canola germplasm and commercial canola varieties in Australia through three genetic trait pipelines: conventional (non-herbicide-tolerant) canola varieties; triazine-tolerant canola varieties; and imidazolinone-tolerant canola varieties.

 AVS High Oleic, Low Linolenic (HOLL) Canola

 This project has delivered commercial HOLL canola hybrids with tolerance to key herbicides.
-Oil produced from HOLL canola offers improved shelf-life and stability at high temperatures due to its oxidative stability, as well as lower saturated ‘trans’ fats.
+Oil produced from HOLL canola offers improved shelf-life and stability at high temperatures due to its oxidative stability.

 Herbicide-Tolerant (HT) Barley